Guide to ecommerce bookkeeping

 Some of the most relevant tools that you can use in your accounting platform include:

-Business fee calculation: to apply the necessary amount to be paid for integration with major ecommerce platforms
+- Business fee calculation: to apply the necessary amount to be paid for integration with major ecommerce platforms such as Shopify and others similar to it

 The repertoire of specialised bookkeeping tools will vary depending on what platform you use for the job.
 If necessary, you could theoretically use a combination of multiple third-party platform options to make the most of the specific tools that you deem the most relevant for your intended accounting direction, whether it’s inventory tracking or budgeting.